jocovass/Portfolio/src/content/about/about.md

-I am Joco, 26 years old self taught Web Developer from Romania, living in Liverpool,UK at the moment.
+I am Joco, 26 years old self taught Web Developer based in Liverpool,UK.

-I am very ambitious person who knows what he wants, and I work hard to achieve my goals.
+I am a hard working person and a technology enthusiast who likes to creat modern, good looking webpages that are also superfast.
+I am highly motivated to continuously improve my skills and to grow professionally.
 My primary focus is Front-end Development at the moment, but I would like to become a Full-stack Developer in the future.